 Congenital heart disease (congenital heart defect) is an abnormality in your heart's structure that you're born with.
-Congenital heart disease was often fatal, but it's far more treatable today.
 Although congenital heart disease is often considered a childhood condition, advances in surgical treatment mean most babies who once died of congenital heart disease survive well into adulthood.

 While medical advances have improved, many adults with congenital heart disease may not be getting proper follow-up care.
 If you had a congenital heart defect repaired as an infant, you likely still need care as an adult.

 Find out if and when you should check with your doctor, if you're likely to have complications, or if you're at greater risk of other heart problems as an adult.